Spain’s February weather is still unreliable due to the Atlantic fronts.

 March remains unstable – and Easter is where concern returns

-Temperatures have already begun to rise slightly in early February, and he expects a further warming trend at the start of March.
+He expects temperatures to continue rising at the beginnings of March.
 At the same time, new Atlantic fronts could bring rain back to western Spain and the Canary Islands around 4–5 March.

 That pattern – mild spells followed by cooler, wetter days – is likely to continue.
 A short-lived high-pressure system around 12–13 March could offer another pause, but Rey says it will be brief.